 There are several reasons why bumps might appear on the leaves of your pear tree.

 However, the most common cause is the presence of pear-eriophyid mites, also known as rust mites or pear leaf blister mites.

-Affected leaves will soon begin to turn brown and will then eventually blacken as their tissue dies from the damage caused by mite wounds.
+Affected leaves will soon begin to turn brown and eventually blacken as their tissue dies from the damage caused by mite wounds.

 The leaves may then begin to drop from the plants.

-In some cases, the mites will migrate to the pears themselves and begin to feed on their skin.
+Sometimes, the mites migrate to the pears and feed on their skin.
 This causes similar brown lumps to appear on the pears.

-Understanding why plants produce fruit can help you care for your pear tree when it is facing difficulty.
+Understanding why plants produce fruit can help you care for your pear tree when facing difficulty.

-If leaves drop prematurely, not only can your tree not photosynthesize effectively because it has less healthy leaf surface area to take in the sun, but your pears may sunburn because they lose the natural shading provided by the foliage.
+If leaves drop prematurely, your tree cannot photosynthesize effectively because it has less healthy leaf surface area to take in the sun.
+Your pears may sunburn because they lose the natural shading provided by the foliage.

-Make sure you follow all treatment recommendations to minimize the adverse effects of mite damage in the current season and to work towards eliminating them before the next growing season.
+Ensure you follow all treatment recommendations to minimize the adverse effects of mite damage in the current season and work towards eliminating them before the next growing season.

 What Pear Rust Mites are